Hana-Kimi: Drama CDs

 There were a number of drama CDs released for the series.
 Only 2 were released commercially by Hakusensha and Marine Entertainment.
 The first drama CD was released on April 26, 2000.
 The second drama CD, titled (花ざかりの君たちへ II, Hanazakari no Kimitachi e II), was released on August 23, 2002.

 Anime

-On May 15, 2024, an anime adaptation of Hana-Kimi was announced by Aniplex.
-It was later confirmed to be a television series produced by Signal.MD and directed by Natsuki Takemura, with Shigeru Ueda serving as assistant director, Takao Yoshioka handling series composition, Shi Yi Su designing the characters, and Masaru Yokoyama composing the music.
-It is set to premiere on January 4, 2026, on Tokyo MX and other channels.
-The opening theme song is "Adrena" (アドレナ), while the ending theme song is "Baby", both performed by Yoasobi.
-Crunchyroll will stream the series.
+On May 15, 2024, an anime adaptation was announced by Aniplex, which was later confirmed to be a television series produced by Signal.MD and directed by Natsuki Takemura, with Shigeru Ueda serving as assistant director, Takao Yoshioka handling series composition, Su Shi Yi designing the characters, and Masaru Yokoyama composing the music.
+The series aired from January 4 to March 22, 2026, on Tokyo MX and other networks.
+The opening theme song is "Adrena" (アドレナ, Adorena), while the ending theme song is "Baby", both performed by Yoasobi.
+Crunchyroll is streaming the series.

+Following the airing of the final episode, a second season was announced, and aired from July 2 to September 24, 2026.
+(Note: Tokyo MX listed the season premiere on July 1 at 24:30, which is effectively July 2 at 12:30 a.m.
+JST.)
+The opening theme song is "Flashbulb", while the ending theme song is "Bouquet" (花束, Hanataba), both performed by Omoinotake.